Drs. Stephanie and Katie Have the Credentials and Beside Manner That Parents Dream Of

 6 – In-office oral sedation is offered

 Say that three times fast!
 One of the things making Pediatric Dental Specialists of West Michigan unique is that they provide in-office oral sedation when appropriate to make a child’s experience more comfortable and safe.
 It’s an accessible option that allows families to avoid general anesthesia in a hospital setting.
+But never fear – general anesthesia is also available in-office if you want it.

 7 – They are trained to diagnose and treat lip and tongue-ties